 What advice do you have for up-and-coming creators navigating the music industry?

-Try to create everyday, make it a habit.
+Try to create every day, make it a habit.
 It helps develop automatisms that will make you better.
 Study the core of the craft, analyze the journey of the most successful creators.
-Take inspiration from theirs to shape yours, connect with a lot of other creators to help each other, and last but not least, to not say most importantly: having faith and never give up.
-Everything pays off with persistence, consistency and sacrifices.
+Take inspiration from theirs to shape yours, connect with a lot of other creators to help each other, and last but not least, to not say most importantly: have faith and never give up.
+Everything pays off with persistence, consistency, and sacrifices.

 The world is currently experiencing unrest, what or who is helping you to stay inspired to continue writing music?
 Have you personally done or taken part in other creator’s isolation inspiration projects to help pass the time?